codefmt — back to formatter

-hubspot supports two code styles. the classic callback style uses exports.main = async (event, callback) => {} and returns data via callback(). the modern return style uses exports.main = async (event) => {} and returns data directly with a return statement. codefmt handles both patterns, wrapping your code in the correct structure before formatting and stripping it back.
+hubspot supports two code styles. the classic callback style uses exports.main = async (event, callback) => {} and returns data via callback(). the modern return style uses exports.main = async (event) => {} and returns data directly with a return statement. codefmt beautifies your code and handles both patterns, wrapping it in the correct structure before formatting and stripping it back.

 the hubspot lint plugin catches common mistakes like missing callback calls, incorrect property access on event.inputFields, and validates globals specific to hubspot's operations hub runtime.